ptsefton/chordprobook/README.md

                         to transpose up one tone: song-file.cho +2, you can also add a title line: {title: Title of book}
   -s SETLIST, --setlist SETLIST
-                        Use a setlist file to filter the book, one song per line and keep facing pages together.
-Setlist lines can be one or more words from the song title , you can also add a setlist line: {title: Title of setlist}
+                        Use a setlist file in markdown format to filter the book, one song per line, and keep facing pages together.
+Setlist lines can be one or more words from the song title starting with '## ', with '# ' for the names of sets and other markdown as you require in between you can also add a setlist line: {title: Title of setlist}
   --title TITLE         Title to use for the book, if there is no title in a
                         book file or setlist file